 - Ser Wynton Stout, an elderly ranger.

 - Small Paul, a simple-minded brother.
-He was part of a conspiracy to kill Jeor Mormont until the Brothers were attacked at the Fist of the First Men.
-He saves Samwell Tarly, but was slain and returned as a wight.
+He is part of a conspiracy to kill Jeor Mormont until the brothers are attacked at the Fist of the First Men.
+He saves Samwell Tarly, but is slain and returns as a wight.